 - Homespot appeals process

-Alternatively, you can speak to a member of staff from our Housing Services at one of our One Stop Shops.
+Alternatively, you can speak to a member of staff from our Housing Services at your local One Stop Shop/Advice and Support Hub.

 We will reply to your appeal in writing.
 If you are still unhappy with the decision,